joygraciacia/hack/README.md

 # hack hack hack

-data - where data lives /n
-map - for maps /n
-other - misc
+data - where data lives, map - for maps, other - misc